philiplb/Valdi/docs/html/1.0.0/_sources/api/Validator/OrCombine.rst.txt

 Valdi\\Validator\\OrCombine
 ---------------------------

-.. php:namespace: Valdi\\Validator
+.. php:namespace:: Valdi\Validator

 .. php:class:: OrCombine

       Validator to combine other validators with a logical "or".

-    .. php:attr:: invalidDetails
+   .. php:attr:: $invalidDetails

-        protected

       Holds the invalid validators.

-    .. php:method:: checkParameters($parameters)
+   .. php:method:: OrCombine::checkParameters()

       Checks whether the given parameters fulfil:
       - At least three given
       - The first one is a Validator or a subclass of it

-        :type $parameters: array
-        :param $parameters: the validation parameters
+      :param array $parameters: the validation parameters

+      :throws: ValidationException $ thrown if the amount of parameters is less than three or the first parameter is not a Validator

-    .. php:method:: isValid($value, $parameters)
+   .. php:method:: OrCombine::isValid()

       {@inheritdoc}

-        :param $value:
-        :param $parameters:

-    .. php:method:: getInvalidDetails()
+   .. php:method:: OrCombine::getInvalidDetails()

       {@inheritdoc}